getodk/docs/aggregate-install.rst

 - The output should look something like that in the image.

 .. image:: /img/aggregate-install/success-output.*
-   :alt: Image showing ouyput for a successful result.
+   :alt: Image showing output for a successful result.

 .. tip::

    - If the output does not look like that, you may have delayed too long between getting the code and pasting it into the tool.
 Click :guilabel:`Delete Token` and try again.
-   - If you see a failure message in the output window, then it is likely that you have several different gmail accounts and Google has gotten confused during the token-issuing process.
+   - If you see a failure message in the output window, then it is likely that you have several different Gmail accounts and Google has gotten confused during the token-issuing process.
 In this case, when the browser window opens, before selecting an account, copy the URL, open a Private Browsing or Incognito Window in your browser, and paste the URL into that.
 Then proceed to get the token, etc. This should fix this issue.

 - Now click :guilabel:`Upload ODK Aggregate`.